 Helen Ottaway is a composer, pianist, installation artist and curator.
 While a student at Goldsmiths’, University of London in the 1980s, she studied briefly with John Cage and up to 1998 worked as a performer, musician and composer with experimental music and theatre groups, touring nationally and internationally.
 In 1999, with arts administrator Steve Ehrlicher, she formed Artmusic to promote and produce collaborative,site-specific and participatory work.
 As lead artist she has had extensive experience of working with artists from different disciplines and curating and producing her own and other artists work.
 As a composer she has received commissions from BBC2, Salisbury Festival, Bath Film Festival, the Bernardi Music Group and others.
 Landscape, water and nature provide inspiration and and are recurring themes in a style that is predominantly minimalist with influences from folksong and English pastoral and church music traditions.

 Composer and lead artist for 13 collaborative and interdisciplinary projects.
 See http://www.artmusic.org.uk/ for specific work, dates and venues.

 As freelance composer, curator, installation artist, pianist

-White Storks string octet – Commissioned by Shipley Arts Festival and the Andrew Bernardi Group (marking the re-establishment of breeding pairs of Storks in the UK after 600 years. watch video here White Storks is 29 minutes in)
+White Storks string octet – Commissioned by Shipley Arts Festival and the Bernardi Music Group (marking the re-establishment of breeding pairs of Storks in the UK after 600 years. watch video here White Storks is 29 minutes in)

 Associate composer for online literary forums A Leap in the Dark and Carthorse Orchestra